-- If a primary clock enters the device with a random jitter greater than zero, use the set_input_jitter command to specify the peak-to-peak jitter value in nanoseconds. - To adjust the global jitter if the device power supply is noisy, use set_system_jitter.
+- If a primary clock enters the device with a random jitter greater than zero, use the set\input\jitter command to specify the peak-to-peak jitter value in nanoseconds. - To adjust the global jitter if the device power supply is noisy, use set\system\jitter.
 Xilinx does not recommend increasing the default system jitter value.

 For generated clocks, the jitter is derived from the master clock and the characteristics of the clock modifying block.
-The user does not need to adjust these numbers.
+You do not need to adjust these numbers.